 In October 2006 Swanbury Penglase Architects prepared an extensive report on the condition of Carclew House – making a series of recommendations to ensure the long-term structural viability of the building.
 These works were undertaken by the Government of South Australia and completed in October 2009.

-Carclew House is available for hire for functions, filming and photography projects.
+Carclew House and grounds are available for hire for functions, filming and photography projects.
 Rates negotiable for artists aged 26 and under.
-For more information, expressions of interest and hire fees please contact Astrid Innes - Facilities Coordinator (08) 8267 5111.